frtunikj/sdc_advanced_lane_finding/writeup.md

 offset = x_meter_per_pixel * (img_mid_x - lane_mid_x)
 ```

 As one can notice, this is done by taking the difference between the X coordinates of the midpoint of the determined lane lines and the center of the image.
-This assumes that the camera is mounted exactly along the center-axis of the car.
+This assumes that the camera is mounted exactly along the center axis of the car.

 #### 6. Example image with identified lane area

-The code that detects lanes and projects them on the original image can be found in Step 5 and 6 of [04_lane_detection.ipynb](https://github.com/frtunikj/sdc_advanced_lane_finding/blob/master/04_lane_detection.ipynb).
+The code that detects lane line and projects them on the original image can be found in Step 5 and 6 of [04_lane_detection.ipynb](https://github.com/frtunikj/sdc_advanced_lane_finding/blob/master/04_lane_detection.ipynb).
 A polygon is generated based on plots of the left and right fits, warped back to the perspective of the original image using the inverse perspective matrix Minv and overlaid onto the original image.
 The image below is an example of the results of the projectLaneLinesRoad() function:

 ![alt text][image17]

-The image shown, also shows the results of the calculateAndWriteCurvatureRadius() and caculateAndWriteLaneOffset() functions (Step 4 in [04_lane_detection.ipynb](https://github.com/frtunikj/sdc_advanced_lane_finding/blob/master/04_lane_detection.ipynb)), which calculates and writes text regarding the curvature of the lane and vehicle position with respect to center.
+The image above, also shows the results of the calculateAndWriteCurvatureRadius() and caculateAndWriteLaneOffset() functions (Step 4 in [04_lane_detection.ipynb](https://github.com/frtunikj/sdc_advanced_lane_finding/blob/master/04_lane_detection.ipynb)), which calculates and writes text regarding the curvature of the lane and vehicle position with respect to center.

 ---

 ### Pipeline (video)

 Once the lane lines are detected at the beginning i.e. in the first image/video frame (see above Step 4), the lane lines are tracked the subsequent images/frames by specifying a search window around the polynomial fit determined previously (see trackLaneLines() in Step 2 of [05_lane_finding_video.ipynb](https://github.com/frtunikj/sdc_advanced_lane_finding/blob/master/05_lane_finding_video.ipynb)).
 This saves an exhaustive search from bottom to top of the image as required during the line detection described above.
 For tracking lines across frames, an average over some previous fits is used to place the search window.
-Also, for plotting the lane line on the output image an average fit is used which includes the current fit (see argument "useAverageFit").
+Also, for plotting the lane line on the output image an average fit is used which includes the current fit (see function argument "useAverageFit").

 The resulting video can be found under [output_project_video.mp4](https://github.com/frtunikj/sdc_advanced_lane_finding/blob/master/videos/output_project_video.mp4).
 The complete pipeline for generating the vide via processing video images/frames can be found [05_lane_finding_video.ipynb](https://github.com/frtunikj/sdc_advanced_lane_finding/blob/master/05_lane_finding_video.ipynb).